israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Fills all the elements of an array from a start index to an end index with a static value.

     `Array.prototype.pop()`
+        Removes the last element from an array and returns that element.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.